-Christopher Reid is a Senior Director of Financial Stability Oversight in the Financial Stability Department (FSD) in charge of FMI oversight.
-He oversees the Payment System Division, the Retail Payments Division, the Market Infrastructure Division, and the Resolution and Crisis Preparedness Division.
+Christopher Reid is Senior Director of the Bank’s Calgary Operational Site (COS).
+He is responsible for overseeing the Bank’s trading operations, including those related to domestic market operations and the Exchange Fund Account.
+As the leader of the COS, Mr. Reid oversees the team supporting market and banking operations in Calgary.
 Chris first joined the Bank in 1999 as an Economist in the International department, and has since held increasingly senior positions in the Financial Market Department and the Financial Stability Department.
 He also worked as a member of the secretariat of the Financial Stability Board in Basel Switzerland from 2012-2016, supporting the work of the Standing Committee on the Assessment of Vulnerabilities (SCAV).

 Staff working papers